aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/documentdirection/_index.md

 ```

 Auto-detect direction.

+ **Remarks:**

 When this option is selected and text contains characters belonging to RTL scripts, the document direction will be set automatically to RTL.

 ### LEFT_TO_RIGHT {#LEFT-TO-RIGHT}
 ```